rafaelhueb92/bff-file-handler-s3/README.md

 - **Purpose**: Checks the health of the server and the S3 bucket service.
 - **Authentication**: Requires **Basic Auth**.
-- **Response**: Returns the status of the server and the bucket service,
+- **Response**: Returns the status of the server and the bucket service.
 - **Example**:
   ```json
   {